Franz Hofer: Postwar years

 On May 3, 1945 Hofer surrendered Innsbruck to American troops.
 This surrender was achieved by OSS agent Frederick Mayer.

 It was not long before Hofer's freedom was curtailed.
 On May 6, 1945, he was arrested by the United States Army in Hall in Tirol and held in an internment camp.
 In October 1948, he managed to flee to Germany, where he continued his former trade as a salesman in Mülheim, first under an assumed name and then under his true name.

 In June 1949, Hofer was tried in absentia and convicted of high treason by the People's Court in Innsbruck and was sentenced to death.
-The conviction was on the grounds that he had been a leading Nazi Party member and a key advocate for the Anchluss.
+The conviction was on the grounds that he had been a leading Nazi Party member and a key advocate for the Anschluss.
 Meanwhile in Germany, he was classified as a "major offender", tried by the High Court of Justice in Munich and sentenced to ten years in a labor camp in June 1949.

 In August 1952, he was re-tried in Munich and sentenced to 3 years and 5 months in labor prison, with credit for time already served.
 This sentence was upheld on appeal in July 1953.
 When interviewed by the press during this time, Hofer was unrepentant and declared an ongoing and fervent belief in Nazism.

 In 1964, a lawsuit brought by Hofer's children for the return of ownership of the Lachhof bei Hall where their father had lived while he was the Gauleiter, was dismissed by an Austrian court.

 Hofer spent his later years in Mülheim an der Ruhr with his wife and seven children, continued his former trade as a salesman and died a natural death on February 18, 1975, under his real name.